THRUST Masters of Engineering (MEng) Program

-Duke's Department of Mechanical Engineering and Materials Sciences is partnering with the Swedish Royal Institute of Technology (KTH), the Aristotle University of Thessaloniki in Greece, and the University of Liège in Belgium to offer a new international masters program in turbomachinery aeromechanics dubbed THRUST.
-The program offers students the opportunity to earn degrees from multiple partner institutions; Duke participants will earn both a Masters degree from KTH (where they will spend the first program year in residence), and a Masters degree from Duke (where the second year will be spent).
+The Duke Department of Mechanical Engineering and Materials Sciences has partnered with the Swedish Royal Institute of Technology (KTH), the Aristotle University of Thessaloniki in Greece, and the University of Liège in Belgium to offer an international master's program in turbomachinery aeromechanics dubbed THRUST.
+The program offers students the opportunity to earn degrees from multiple partner institutions; Duke participants will earn both a master's degree from KTH (where they will spend the first program year in residence), and a master's degree from Duke (where the second year will be spent).

 The application process is open September to November for the following year's program.

 Goals of the Program

 - Provide a broadly international learning experience through a suite of turbomachinery aeromechanics courses offered at the four world-class universities.

 - Offer a master-level program directly focused on aeromechanics in turbomachines.